tantality/pixelplex_nodejs_course/README.md

      { statusCode: 401, message: "Access token is missing or invalid."}
     ```
   - ```TypeScript
-     { statusCode: 400, message: "The languageId must be different from the user's main languageId."}
+     { statusCode: 400, message: "ForeignLanguageId must be different from the user's nativeLanguageId."}
+    ```
+  - ```TypeScript
+     { statusCode: 400, message: "No cards were created for the specified language."}
     ```
   - ```TypeScript
      { statusCode: 400, message: "Validation error(s)."}